BSalita/Woundify/README.md

 | ----------------- | ---------------------------------------------------------------------------------------------------------- |
 | END | End program.
 Same as QUIT.
 | HELP | Show help.
-| INTENT | Pops stack and sends audio/text to Houndify's intent service.
+| IDENTIFY | Pops stack and sends audio/text to language identification service.
 The response is pushed onto the stack.
+| INTENT | Pops stack and sends audio/text to intent service.
+The response is pushed onto the stack.
 | LISTEN | Record audio and push utterance onto stack.
 | LOOP | Loop back to first command and continue execution.
 | PAUSE | Pause for seconds specified in argument (or uses default).
+| PERSONALITY | Pops stack and sends audio/text to personality characteristics service.
+The response is pushed onto the stack.
 | PRONOUNCE | Convert text at top of stack into spelled pronounciations.
 | QUIT | Quit program.
 Same as END.
 | REPLAY | Replay TOS.
 If TOS is text, display text.
 If audio, it plays the audio.